 The capital of the country is one of the most popular places to live, enjoyed by many locals and expats alike.
 It is located on the Atlantic Ocean, is the country’s largest city, and the westernmost capital of continental Europe.

 As a result it’s recognized as a global city because of its role in international trade, finance, arts and education.
 Currently Lisbon is on the fast-track to become a creative and tech start-up hub, as the country gains popularity as a stable place for business ventures.

 How To Get There

 Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight.
-Flying from the East Coast can take about five hours.
+Also, flying from the East Coast can take about five hours.

 People want to visit Portugal because the country is one of the most popular places to live in Europe: Enjoyed by many locals and expats alike, it has diverse geographic regions

 Do you need to know Portuguese To Travel In Portugal?